AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Within the VM (osticket-vm), got to your browser and search "osticket.com/download".
+Within the VM (osticket-vm), go to your browser and search "osticket.com/download".
 </p>

 <p>